hellomattio/pdf-portfolio-template/README.md

 # pdf-portfolio-template
-A template using HTML5, CSS3 and JavaScript (ES6) to create and stylise exportable PDF documents for projects in my portfolio.
+A template using HTML5, CSS3 and JavaScript (ES6) to create and stylise exportable PDF documents for projects in a portfolio.

 ## Setup guide for MacOS
 *Refer to the [WeasyPrint Documentation](http://weasyprint.readthedocs.io/en/latest/install.html "WeasyPrint Documentation") for installing WeasyPrint on other operating systems.*